horacekangholie/ds-eda-01-iris-dataset/README.md

 > * Setosa is easiest to classify.
 > * Feature combinations like petal length vs petal width would be highly useful in classification models.

-### 🗒️ Heatmap
+### 🗒️ Correlation Heatmap
-A correlation heatmap is used to visualize the linear relationships between numerical variables.
-It helps:
+A correlation heatmap is used to visualize explore relationships between different numerical features.
+By visualizing correlations using a heatmap, we can quickly identify which variables are more related.
-* Identify strong positive or negative correlations.
-* Detect redundant features (highly correlated with others) which may affect model performance.
+This is useful for:
-* Guide feature selection or dimensionality reduction.
+* Feature selection – removing redundant or weak features.
+* Understanding which features are strongly related to the target for potential modeling.
+* Reducing multicollinearity – preventing highly correlated inputs in models like linear regression.
+* Early warning of feature interdependence, helping design more robust models.

 ```python
 sns.heatmap(corr, square=True, annot=True, mask=mask, cmap="RdBu_r")